EQCodes/eq-cloud-resume-challenge/README.md

     <li><b>GitHub, Drone & Slingshot for CI/CD:</b> a standard internal deployment pipeline was used for source control and deployment.
 Changes to GitHub initiates a Drone build which then triggers internal Skyscanner tool, Slingshot, to deploy those changes in AWS.</li>
 </ul>
 <br>

-<h2>Other Notes</h2>

-The core website files and CloudFormation stack are in this repo, and the Lambda function and is held in a separate repo titled [eq_cloudresume_lambda](https://github.skyscannertools.net/eilidh-quinn/eq_cloudresume_lambda).
-If this website was to be a production level piece of work, I would integrate these repos together.

-Additionally, the SSL Certificate from the first attempt at the challenge using the AWS Console was used in the IaC version due to conflicts with Slingshot deployments to us-east-1, where SSL Certificates must be deployed.

 <h2>Summary</h2>